AdobeDocs/journey-optimizer.fr-FR/help/using/mobile-live/mobile-live-faq.md

 ## Questions générales

-+++Quelle est la différence entre une activité En ligne et une notification push ?
++++What is the difference between a Live activity and a Push notification?

-Une activité En direct fournit des mises à jour persistantes en temps réel sur l’écran de verrouillage et l’île dynamique sans que les utilisateurs aient à déverrouiller leur appareil.
+A Live activity provides persistent, real-time updates on the Lock Screen and Dynamic Island without requiring users to unlock their device.
 Les notifications push sont des alertes temporaires qui disparaissent une fois ignorées.
-Une activité Live reste visible et peut être mise à jour plusieurs fois jusqu’à ce qu’elle soit explicitement terminée.
+A Live activity stays visible and can be updated multiple times until explicitly ended.

 +++

-+++Combien d’instances d’activités dynamiques peuvent être actives à la fois ?
++++How many Live activity instances can be active at once?

-Une application iOS peut exécuter plusieurs instances d’activités dynamiques simultanément, y compris plusieurs instances qui utilisent le même type d’`ActivityAttributes`.
+An iOS app can run multiple Live activity instances simultaneously, including several that use the same `ActivityAttributes` type.

-Les développeurs n’imposent aucune limite stricte quant au nombre d’instances d’activité dynamique pouvant exister pour un type d’attribut donné.
+There is no hard limit imposed by developers on how many Live activity instances of a given attribute type can exist.
 Vous pouvez en démarrer autant que le nécessite la logique de votre application, par exemple, une par diffusion ou trajet en cours.
-Cependant, iOS applique une limite au niveau du système sur le nombre d’instances d’activité dynamiques pouvant être actives ou visibles à la fois.
+However, iOS enforces a system-level limit on how many Live activity instances can be active or visible at once.

 En pratique :

-* iOS prend généralement en charge jusqu’à environ cinq instances d’activité en direct simultanées par application.
+* iOS typically supports up to about five concurrent Live activity instances per app.

-* Si vous dépassez ce nombre, le système risque de ne plus afficher certaines instances d’activité ou d’arrêter les anciennes pour économiser des ressources.
+* If you exceed this number, the system may stop displaying some activity instances or terminate older ones to conserve resources.

-* Chaque instance d’activité active comporte un `Activity.id` unique, ce qui vous permet de la mettre à jour ou de la terminer individuellement.
+* Each Live activity instance has a unique `Activity.id`, which lets you update or end it individually.

 +++

-+++Les utilisateurs doivent-ils ouvrir l’application pour recevoir les mises à jour des activités en direct ?
++++Do users need to have the app open to receive Live activity updates?

 Non.
-Une activité Live peut être démarrée, mise à jour et terminée à distance, même lorsque l’application est complètement fermée.
-Il s’agit de l’un des principaux avantages de la fonctionnalité.
+A Live activity can be started, updated, and ended remotely even when the app is completely closed, one of the key benefits of the feature.

 +++

-+++Quelles versions d’iOS prennent en charge les activités en direct ?
++++What iOS versions support Live activities?

-* iOS 16.1+ : prise en charge des activités de base en direct
+* iOS 16.1+: Basic Live activities support
 * iOS 17.2+ : fonctionnalité de démarrage par notification push (démarrage à distance sans ouverture de l’application)
-* iOS 18+ : prise en charge des canaux de diffusion pour les activités en direct basées sur l’audience
+* iOS 18+: Broadcast channel support for audience-based Live activities
 +++

-+++Pendant combien de temps une activité Live peut-elle rester active ?
++++How long can a Live activity remain active?

-Apple limite l&#39;activité en direct à **8 heures de mises à jour actives**.
+Apple limits Live activity to **8 hours of active updates**.
 Ensuite, le système met automatiquement fin à l’activité, bien qu’elle puisse rester visible dans un état statique pendant **12 heures supplémentaires au maximum** avant d’être supprimée.
-Vous pouvez également terminer une activité active plus tôt en définissant un `dismissalDate` ou en appelant explicitement `activity.end()` dans votre application.
+You can also end a Live activity sooner by setting a `dismissalDate` or explicitly calling `activity.end()` in your app.

 +++

-+++ Quelles sont les limites de taux ?
++++ What are the rate limits?

-Les campagnes ont une limite de taux par défaut de 500 messages transactionnels par seconde sur tous les canaux, y compris les activités iOS Live.
-Cette limite s’applique à l’ensemble des canaux.
-Il n’existe pas de limite tarifaire distincte spécifiquement pour les activités iOS Live.
+Campaigns have a default rate limit of 500 transactional messages per second across all channels, including iOS Live activities.
+This limit applies to all channels combined, and there is no separate rate limit specifically for iOS Live activities.

 +++

 ### Questions des développeurs et développeuses

-+++Dois-je créer une extension de widget distincte pour les activités en direct ?
++++Do I need to create a separate widget extension for Live activities?

 Oui.
-Les activités en direct s’affichent via WidgetKit.
-Vous devez donc créer une extension de widget dans votre projet Xcode et implémenter le `ActivityConfiguration`.
+Live activities are displayed through WidgetKit, so you need to create a widget extension in your Xcode project and implement the `ActivityConfiguration`.
 [En savoir plus sur la configuration des widgets](mobile-live-configuration-sdk.md)

 +++